Performance Analysis of Finite Blocklength Transmissions Over Wiretap Fading Channels: An Average Information Leakage Perspective: Performance Analysis: Case Studies

 \section{Performance Analysis: Case Studies}

 This section is devoted to performing case studies to characterize AIL under some specific signaling schemes and fading channels.
-In particular, we carefully analyze the AIL for artificial noise (AN) beamforming over both Rayleigh and Rician fading channels.
+In particular, we carefully analyze the AIL for artificial noise (AN) beamforming over both Rayleigh and Rician fading channels\footnote{Note that the following analysis can readily be extended to encompass generalized fading models, including Nakagami and log-normal, among others, for specific scenarios.
+Since different environments may manifest distinct fading behaviors, the chosen model should accurately reflect these conditions for a meaningful analysis with justifiable complexity.
+In this work, we explore both Rayleigh and Rician fading, two extensively utilized channel models.}.
 In doing so, we aim to obtain further insights into the FBL scenario, verify the accuracy of the approximate results derived in Proposition \ref{prop1} for the AIL, and finally enable the design of key system parameters for secrecy performance improvement.

 We assume that Alice adopts an AN beamforming strategy for her sporadic secure FBL communication, wherein she transmits the information signal $s$ in conjunction with a $1 \times (k-1)$ AN signal vector $\v$ such that $\v\sim\CN(\mathbf{0},\mathbf{I}_{k-1})$ to confuse Eve and effectively combat eavesdropping \cite{Yan2016}.
-In particular, letting $0 < \alpha \le 1$ indicate the fraction of the transmit power allocated to the information signals, and assuming an equal power distribution of the AN signal among the transmit antennas, Alice designs the $k\times 1$ transmit signal vector as
+In particular, letting the power allocation factor $\alpha$, where $0 < \alpha \le 1$, indicate the fraction of the transmit power allocated to the information signals, and assuming an equal power distribution of the AN signal among the transmit antennas, Alice designs the $k\times 1$ transmit signal vector as

 where $\W\treq[\w,~\U]$ is the so-called $k\times k$ AN beamforming matrix, in which $\w$ is a $k \times 1$ vector adopted to transmit $s$ while maximizing Bob's instantaneous received SNR, and $\U$ is a $k \times (k-1)$ matrix designed to degrade Eve's channel quality by transmitting $\v$ in all directions except towards Bob.
 More precisely, Alice computes the eigenvalue decomposition of the matrix $\H=\h^\dagger_b\h_b$, and then selects $\w$ as the principal eigenvector corresponding to the largest eigenvalue of $\H$, and concurrently chooses $\U$ as the remaining eigenvectors of $\H$.
 Note that the columns of $\U$ are orthonormal and span the nullspace of the main channel $\h_b$, i.e., $\h_b\U=\mathbf{0}$, avoiding any interference to Bob.
 As such, the received SNR at Bob can be expressed as